-How To Write a Blog Your Ideal Client Wants to Read [On-Air Coaching with Phil Fraser]May 13, 2021
+How To Write Blogs Your Clients Will Read [On-Air Coaching with Phil Fraser]May 13, 2021

 Do you know what keeps your ideal client up at night?

 Most blog posts aren't helpful to your ideal customer.
 Not only do you have to know what's on your ideal client's mind, but you need to know what they need - hint - it is NOT the process you are trying to sell.

 In this "On-The-Air Coaching Session", I sat down with Phil Fraser to discuss a blog post that took him three weeks to write!

 Phil started a business in 2000, and 18 years later, he sold it!
 He went through start-up, growth, and eventual sale.
 It's what many business owners dream of, and it might just be one of those things that keep his ideal clients stressing over.
 Phil has positioned himself as a "sounding board" for business owners.
 He sees himself as halfway between business coach and mentor.